izhannah/browserBlog/pages/contact.md

 # Want to get in touch?

-Feel free to send me a message!
+ Will reply within 3 business days, Feel free to send me a message